Why does modern science never point to a Creator as the best explanation of origins ?

 1. The universe and the physical laws: an intelligent creator, or random unguided natural events

-2. The fine-tuning of the universe and the origin of life: an intelligent creator, random unguided natural events, and physical necessity
+2. The fine-tuning of the universe and the origin of life: an intelligent creator, random natural events, and physical necessity

 3. Biodiversity: above three, and evolution

 This result means that intelligent design cannot be removed entirely from consideration in the historical sciences.
 They are a division of history rather than science, and what applies to history, in general, applies to them.
 However, evidence must be found to support them.

 Let's suppose you have a crime scene.
 So you call an investigator, He comes, and wishes to start his investigation.
 The victim has a bullet in her chest.
 No fire arm nearby.
 Then you say to him: Friend, in your county its only permitted to infer that the victim died of natural causes.
 No inference that a murderer shot the victim is aloud.
 Now write your report What would you say?

 This illustrates why I am against methodological naturalism applied in historical sciences because it teaches us to be satisfied with not permitting the scientific evidence of historical events to lead us wherever it is.
 Philosophical Naturalism is just one of the possible explanations of the origin of the universe, it's fine tuning, has no answer about the origin of life, explains very little about biodiversity, and what it explains, it explains bad, has no explanation about essential questions, like the arise of photosynthesis, sex, conscience, speech, languages, morality.
 It short: it lacks considerable explaining power, which attracts so many believers, because they think, they do in their life whatever pleases them, no interference from above.

 Sean Carroll, in his book The Big Picture: On the Origins of Life, Meaning, and the Universe Itself.